FrasSmith/frassmith.github.io/_posts/2020-04-22-taking-a-break.md

 Earlier this year, a friend started posting with the #Write52 hashtag.
 I investigated and found the [Write52](https://www.write52.com/) project where people try to write and publish one post per week.
 It sounded like fun.
 This also coincided with the first weeks of lockdown in China so I also had something to write about.
 Three months later, and it's not so much fun anymore.
 I missed last week completely, despite having three good ideas for posts.
 The previous week, my whole post was a haiku.
 The problem is that the drive to come up with something every week has become a chore.
 It's no longer fun.
 So, I've decided that this will be my final regular #Write52 post.

 Am I going to stop writing?
-No, after all I've still got three good ideas to write about.
+No, after all, I've still got three good ideas to write about.

 It's just that I'll be writing on my terms when I want to.
 No pressure.
 Maybe I'll even tag some future posts as #Write52 in the cheeky hope that I might garner a few views from it.